4rkal/blog/content/posts/linux.md

 5. **Completely free forever** - Because it is published under a free and open source GPL license.
 6. and much much more

+Read [The importance of open source software](https://4rkal.com/posts/opensource) for more information about open source software and it's superiority.

 If Windows and macOS are like apartments with rules and restrictions on what you can change, then Linux is like a house that you own that you can renovate, decorate and modify any way you like.

 ## If Linux is so great why isn't everyone using it?